 I used a different fabric pattern and color for each side of these fabric bookmarks but you can use the same fabric if you like.
 I also decided to make my heart bookmarks a little larger because I was afraid I’m gonna have troubles turning the fabrics out.
 If you’re feeling confident, feel free to make your DIY corner bookmarks as small as you like.
 Also if you want yours sturdier and more durable, use some interfacing on one fabric strip for each side of the bookmarks.

 These wonderful DIY bookmark ideas are the perfect gift for a person who loves reading and they’re insanely affordable, made out of small scarps of fabric.
 My fabric bookmarks only need minutes to be ready for use, about 5 minutes for each so you’ll be able to whip up a ton of these cute bookmarks in no time!
-Here’s how to sew a bookmark!
+Here’s how to make a fabric bookmark!

 Get FREE access to my entire resource library!